jennisa1/freeCodeCamp-Projects/Cat Photo Album app/Lessons Learned/Nested and IMG.md

      This was done by creating an image element with an open tag (otherwise known as a self-closing tag).
-Though an image has yet to appear under the paragraph, I inserted the open image tag beneath the p element.
+Though an image has yet to appear under the paragraph, I inserted the open image tag beneath the p element to indicate an image source link will be inserted there soon.
      This is shown below.
     </p>
     <h3>IMG Element Code</h3>
   <img src="https://github.com/jennisa1/freeCodeCamp-Projects/blob/main/Cat%20Photo%20Album%20app/Images/Step%207%20Code.png?raw=true" alt="Step 7 Code">